Stroke Care Management: Motivation and Engagement

 Clinicians can influence motivation through their manner, the level of support they offer to the patient and the level of their involvement as perceived by the patient.
 Developing rapport with the patient and being genuine in any interaction underpins therapeutic connectivity.

-Motivation is enhanced when there are clear goals which are personally relevant and developed with mutual understanding, negotiation and interaction.
+Motivation is enhanced when there are clear goals that are personally relevant and developed with mutual understanding, negotiation and interaction.
 Goals and therapy need to be personalised, functional and meaningful.
 Patients are less motivated if tasks are not meaningful to them.
-Describing goals using the patient’s language is as important as the development of the goal itself.
+Describing goals using the patient' language is as important as the development of the goal itself.